Ray9090/Python-Gaming-Rock-Paper-Scissors/README.md

 https://en.wikipedia.org/wiki/Rock_paper_scissors

 Requirement for run as excutable file or .exe file or application :
+1. Download latest python and install it
-1. add Python to PATH variable in Windows
+2. add Python to PATH variable in Windows
    Please follow the liks below:
    https://datatofish.com/add-python-to-windows-path/
    https://docs.python.org/3/using/windows.html
-2. Download the whole project
+3. Download the whole project
-3. Go to " dist " folder
+4. Go to " dist " folder
-4. Run the Application file
+5. Run the Application file
-5. May need to install Visual C++ Redistributable
+6. May need to install Visual C++ Redistributable